What is an Investment?

 The exact criteria for a transaction to be considered an investment, however, is not so concrete.
 From a broad perspective, there are many different categories of investments.
 Especially in terms of accounting, different transactions may be constituted as investments by different people.
 For example, a lease transaction may be seen as an investment by some but not by others.

 In a very broad definition, an investment can encapsulate any action or operation undertaken with the intention of generating some form of future income.
 As such, even the act of producing goods with the intention of reselling them in the future can be seen as an investment.

 There are certain types of transactions that are easily seen as financial investments.
 These are the focus of this article and are described below.

 A simple way of classifying investments is to divide them into three categories or “investment methods” which include:

 - Equity investments (company ownership)

 Finally, there is a large class of investments called derivatives, which – as the name implies – are derived from other securities.
 There are many kinds of derivatives, all of which merit an article of their own.
-However, an example of commonly known derivatives are futures and options, which are investment instruments that base their value off an underlying stock or commodity.
+However, examples of commonly known derivatives are futures and options, which are investment instruments that base their value off an underlying stock or commodity.

 CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: